 At TH March, we value education and understand the importance of qualifications.
 Good training adds to the knowledge among our staff, so they can offer the best quality advice.

 This is important across the firm and, as someone who qualified early in my career while raising a young family, it’s something I value personally.
-When I took over as Managing Director in 2012 one of the first things I introduced was for every TH March employee who deals with customers to achieve the CII Certificate in Insurance.
+Every TH March employee who deals with customers to achieve the CII Certificate in Insurance.
 Our staff have to complete this training within 15 months of joining and this is fully sponsored by TH March

 Being a chartered insurance broker means signing up to the CII’s code of ethics.
 In the simplest terms, this is about treating people fairly.
 We have recently taken this a step further by publishing TH March’s Vision, Mission and Values, which set out in writing for the first time our high standards.
 Our values are to put customers first, do the right thing, look for solutions and be a team.

 Our commitment to ethics and the highest standards extends further than TH March’s chartered status.
 We also care about the wellbeing of the whole insurance industry.
 That’s why we’re so heavily involved in the CII at a local level.
-Our HR Associate Director, Jo Morgan, was president of the Insurance Institute of Plymouth and Cornwall in 2020/21, a post which several TH March employees have previously held.
+Our Regional Director – HR, Jo Morgan, was president of the Insurance Institute of Plymouth and Cornwall in 2020/21, a post which several TH March employees have previously held.
 This is just one way in which we’re trying to make a difference.

 Even just providing a quote involves a thorough understanding of insurance and risk.
 The depth of our technical knowledge and our uncompromising ethical standards means we keep our promises.